 3 signs you need to replace your old water heater

-Gas or electric tankless water heaters offer homeowners increased efficiency and lower utility bills, but that doesn't mean that everybody is ready to hop on the bandwagon.
+Tankless electric water heaters offer homeowners increased efficiency and lower utility bills, but that doesn’t mean that everybody is ready to hop on the bandwagon.
 Old habits can be hard to shake, and traditional water heaters have been the go-to option for home water heating ever since they emerged into the market.

 Your old water heater tucked away in the basement certainly had its time in the sun, but now most models are prone to problems that can significantly impact the water quality throughout your home.
 You might have been able to ignore the problem for this long, but it’s about time to start acknowledging that your home is telling you to replace your old heater with a tankless water heater.
 Keep an eye out for these three signs that your home is burning money on an old or broken heater.